pangeo-data/education-material/pedagogy/pod/README.md

 print(tell_system_status())
 ```

-The output is something like this:
+The output will be something like this:

 ```
 I am currently running on Linux version 4.14.106.